PetterTech/blog/content/posts/2012-08-28-function-for-locating-an-email-address.md

  ```

-But wouldn&#8217;t it be easier to have it in a function?
-In Powershell, creating functions isn&#8217;t all that hard.
+But wouldn't it be easier to have it in a function?
+In Powershell, creating functions isn't all that hard.
 Basically all you need to do is wrap the command or script block with a function statement, see here:

  ```
 function Get-EmailAddress ($emailaddress)